rhodricusack/aws_video/README.md

 ## post_rekognition_ml.py
     Loads coding pickle files and extracts creates Pandas dataframe containing columns that are likely to be useful for ML

-# 2018-03-12
-Now all in one file, rekognition_all_stages.py